partlygloudy/personal-website/blog/posts/6-changed-my-mind-1.md

 - If we have the ability as a society to eliminate extreme poverty and provide a baseline level of food, shelter, and medical security, it seems morally wrong not to do so.
 I think a robust social safety net that guarantees these things, perhaps funded by *modest* wealth redistribution through taxation, is necessary for the best implementation of capitalism.

 Generally speaking, I think that ‘capitalism’ should have an overall positive connotation, and that the current fad of [attributing every modern inconvenience to 'late-stage capitalism'](https://www.infinitescroll.us/p/ugh-capitalism?nthPub=291) is lazy and misguided.

-*Disagree with me on any of these?
-Let me know, maybe I will change my mind once again!*